Skip to main content

 • 3 x books from Magic Cat Publishing; Mini Beast by Rosie Niave, The Stuff that Stuff is Made Of by Jonathan Drori, Buzz by Richard ‘Bugman’ Jones.

 All entries will be moderated and subject to our prize terms and conditions.
-Successful entries will be displayed on our digital gallery on this page from the 9th March 2026.
+Entries will be displayed on our digital gallery on this page from the 9th March 2026.

 The prize draw is open to all UK Primary Schools and UK Home Educators and closes on Thursday 30th April 2026.
 Good luck!